Z3rio/fivem-resource-cli/README.md

-# fivem-resource-cli
+# FiveM Resource CLI

 This is a FiveM resource CLI made to make it easier for people to create their own resources.